robin-ede/trial-library-rag/README.md

 # Trial Library RAG

 A "Healthcare-Grade" Retrieval-Augmented Generation (RAG) system designed for oncology clinical trial recruiting.
-This system uses OpenRouter (OpenAI-compatible) for LLM and embedding calls, ChromaDB for vector storage, and Streamlit for the user interface.
+This system uses OpenRouter (OpenAI-compatible) for LLM and embedding calls, Milvus for vector storage, and Streamlit for the user interface.

 ## Setup